-By now, the semester is underway (in-person classroom or virtually from your home) students, and you should be somewhat organized in your each of your classes.
-But, are you an organized 11th grade student in terms of college admissions planning!?
+Now that your semester is well underway, you should be somewhat organized in your each of your classes.
+But are you on top of college admissions planning!?

 Now is the time to evaluate what you can do in October to continue your focus on the college planning process.
 It's time to begin prioritizing your college search, preparing for college admissions and thinking about your next steps.